How to Inspect Basement Waterproofing Systems

 Step 4: Evaluate Exterior Waterproofing Conditions

-Many waterproofing system failures originate outside the home.
-Evaluating exterior conditions helps determine whether water is being properly managed before it reaches the foundation.
+Many waterproofing problems begin outside the home.
+Evaluating exterior conditions helps determine whether water is being managed before it reaches the foundation.

 Inspect Grading Around the Home